senk8/Compiler/README.md

 # Compiler

-The C Compiler implemantation by Rust lang .
+The C Compiler implemantation by Rustlang .

 # Features